South Deering, Chicago: Jeffery Manor

-Jeffery Manor is located between 95th Street on the north, Torrence Avenue on the east, 103rd Street on the south, and the Chicago and Western Indiana Railroad on the west.
+Jeffery Manor is located between 95th Street on the north, Torrence Avenue on the east, 103rd Street on the south, and Norfolk Southern Railway railroad yard on the west (just west of South Van Vlissingen Road).
 Construction began in 1947.
 When the steel mills operated, this area was predominantly Jewish, populated by World War II veterans purchasing their first house.
 The homes in this area are primarily duplexes, with bungalows and stand-alone two-storey homes around the edges.

 The neighborhood of Jeffery Manor also includes another, smaller neighborhood, called Merrionette Manor.
 This sub-neighborhood is a unique break from the Chicago grid system, as the streets curve and form loops, giving a suburban feel in the heart of an otherwise urban, industrial neighborhood.

 Vet's Park

-The area from 95th to 103rd and from Torrence Avenue to the Norfolk Southern railroad tracks is named "Vet's Park", as many of the houses were built immediately after World War Two to house returning soldiers who wanted to work in industry.
+Vet's Park is an area encompassed by 95th Street on the north, Torrence Avenue on the west, 103rd Street on the south, and the Norfolk Southern railroad tracks (east of Commercial Avenue) on the east.
+Many of the houses in Vet's Park were built immediately after World War Two to house returning soldiers who wanted to work in the local industries.